AlexanderGRTCh/alexanderk-personal-website/README.md

 Output directory dist
 Node version 18 or 20
 Production branch main
-Preview deployments enabled for non‑main branches
+Preview deployments enabled for non main branches

 Notes
 Using a subfolder as the project root lets the repository keep documentation and meta files at the top level while Cloudflare builds only the app code.
 No extra CI workflow is required.